CodingWithTim/CodingWithTim.github.io/_pages/blog.md

 If you want to work in a research role (aka tired of SWE), then the answer is yes.
 If your goal is to do research as a career (in industry or academia), then duh, you should do research.
 However, I cannot guarantee that you’ll never touch SWE tasks again—everything in moderation.

-If you like owning your work or deeply exploring novel concepts, research might be for you.
+If you enjoy owning your work or diving deep into unexplored ideas, and not afraid your efforts might turn up empty, research might be for you.
+Ask yourself: Do you like working on problems that don’t have clear answers, and defining the questions yourself?
+Or do you prefer well-defined tasks?
+Research is all about the former.

-If you want to work in Machine Learning, then the answer is probably yes.
+If you want to work on Machine Learning, specifically the research aspect more than engineering, then the answer is definitely yes.

+If you want to work on machine learning—specifically the research side, rather than just engineering—then yes, research is the right path.
+Most roles focused on genuine ML research (not just wrapping GPT-4 in an API) require significant experience and often at least a Master’s degree, sometimes a PhD.
+If you’re aiming for frontier labs like OpenAI, DeepMind, xAI, etc., top candidates are almost always PhDs or have 5–10 years of industry experience.
+That said, a PhD isn’t an absolute requirement; you just need to be as strong as an above-average 3rd or 4th-year PhD student at a top CS grad program.
+In other words, grad school and undergrad research are usually necessary stepping stones.
+Additionally, by preparing for and completing a successful PhD, you’re also making yourself a very strong candidate for top industry research roles.

-Most roles that involve actual ML research (i.e., working on novel ideas beyond wrapping GPT-4 in an API) require significant experience and/or at least a Master’s degree—sometimes a PhD.
-So, you know what that means (get into grad school → undergrad research).
-That being said, ML opportunities are on the rise, and there are some roles (mostly no novelty—no offense) that don’t require research experience.
+That being said, ML opportunities are growing, and there are plenty of engineering-focused roles (like Machine Learning Engineer) that don’t require research experience.

-If you want to become a faculty member, do I even need to explain?
+If you want to become a professor, do I even need to explain?
+Sure, most professors don’t make as much as they could in industry (e.g., Senior Staff Research Scientist), but they gain something priceless:
+1. A lot of freedom (not tied to company profit or politics)
+2. Mentorship and help shape the next generation of researchers.

-If none of this applies to you, save yourself from years of misery and become a software engineer.
-Congrats!
-You are making the smartest decision by doing so.
+If none of this appeals to you, spare yourself years of pain and just become a software engineer.
+Otherwise, be ready for some real hardship—LOL.

 General advice: Try everything at least once during undergrad.
 You’ll never know if you like SWE unless you do an internship, and you’ll never know if you like research unless you try it.
 I know people who hate research, and that’s fine.
 I personally loved it.
-On the other hand, I interned at AMD for SWE, but it was boring (no offense to AMD, research is just in my DNA).
+On the other hand, I interned at AMD for SWE, but it was boring (no offense, research is just in my DNA).

 ## What Kind of Classes Should You Take?